ShrunkenRumble/rok-battle-sim/README.md

   - Create and then pull from database containing legendary commander skill & talent info

 ## IMPORTANT NOTE
 As was noted on the webpage linked above, the currently known combat formula does not perfectly predict damage factor for battles with one or more marches above 35,000 troops (approx.).
-I don't foresee the community combat formula ever matching the true formula used in the game however since the community formula is 99% accurate, for a given turn regardless of troop count, I'm confident that its possible to accurately predict the rough outcome of an entire battle.
+I don't foresee the community combat formula ever matching the true formula used in the game.
+However, with the balance tweak I made to the community formula, I'm confident that its possible to accurately predict the rough outcome of an entire battle.